Automatic language translation

 You can also request a copy of the written determination (if one is available) through the Victims Register.

-You can request this but it's important to remember that an offender on parole might be out of prison but is still being watched by authorities.
-They are in the community but still serving their sentence.
+You can request this but it's important to remember that an offender on parole remains supervised and monitored in the community.

-If an inmate is released fronm ptrison at the end of their sentence thenwhen they get out they are not supervised by anyone nor compelled to obey any parole conditions out in the community.
+If an inmate is released from prison at the end of their sentence then they walk out free and are not supervised by anyone and do not have to obey any conditions.

-Having served all their sentence in prison they get to walk out free to rejoin society and authorities have no legal power to monitor them in the community.
+They get to rejoin society and authorities have no legal powers to monitor their behaviour in the community.

 Most inmates are given a head sentence (maximum sentence) and a non-parole period (the minimum time that must be served in prison).